If you have to ask, “What does kale taste like?” you’ll have to be prepared for strong answers. While some like the taste, many others hate it.

 1. Kale Chips

-One of the most popular ways to include kale into your diet is by making kale chips.
-This can remove most of the bitterness from the actual taste of kale or at least make it easiest to mask—because you can add flavorings and seasonings that please your palate.
-This ways kale chips taste better than simply cooked kale.
+One of the most popular ways to include kale in your diet is by making kale chips.
+This can remove most of the bitterness from the actual taste of kale or at least make it easier to mask—because you can add flavorings and seasonings that please your palate.
+This way, kale chips taste better than simply cooked kale.

 To make kale chips, remove the stems and thoroughly rinse the leaves.
 After rinsing, dry the kale to ensure there are no wet spots—if there are, you may compromise the crispiness.